kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

 ![docker-machine ls](../images/docker_swarm_mode/docker-swarm-init.png)

 **NOTE:** There are a number of command line options that can be specified when creating the swarm.
-See: https://docs.docker.com/engine/reference/commandline/swarm_init/
+See: https://docs.docker.com/engine/reference/commandline/swarm_init/.

 ### Add Manager Nodes

-1) Whilst the Docker environment variables are still set to the first manager node run the following command:
+1) While the Docker environment variables are still set to the first manager node, run the following command:
 ```
 docker swarm join-token manager
 ```